Ahasuerus Fromanteel: Life and work

-Fromanteel was baptized in Norwich on 25 February 1607.
+Fromanteel was baptised in Norwich on 25 February 1607.
 He was the first of five children born to Leah and Mordecai Fromanteel, a wood turner.
 The Fromanteels were a highly respected Flanders family of the sixteenth century.
 Following Spanish conquest, members of the family fled across the sea to East Anglia, establishing themselves in Colchester, Norwich, and London.

 Ahasuerus Fromanteel was apprenticed for seven years to a blacksmith, before settling in London in 1629.
 He began as a crafter of steeple clocks in East Smithfield, near the Tower of London, becoming a member of Worshipful Company of Blacksmiths in 1631.
 He made lantern clocks with balance wheel escapement, and spring-driven table clocks, and joined the Clockmakers' Guild in 1632.
 In 1658 Fromanteel were taken before the guild for hiring more apprentices than the rules stipulated, which suggests that the firm was thriving.
 He developed microscopes and lenses, building on the work of Cornelis Drebbel and Benjamin Worsley in Amsterdam.

 Fromanteel married Maria de Bruijne in 1631 and together they had eight children of whom four became clockmakers themselves.
-From birth Fromanteel was involved with the Dutch Reformed church, however he and his wife were rebaptised and formally transferred to the Baptist faith.
+From birth Fromanteel was involved with the Dutch Reformed Church, however he and his wife were rebaptised and formally transferred to the Baptist faith.